Skip to main content

 During the transition period, two compliance routes are available:

-Both routes assess the same fundamental performance requirements, but HEM provides significantly more accurate modelling — particularly for heat pumps, solar PV, and battery storage.
+Both routes achieve the same FHS performance standard, though each uses its own notional building specification with different fabric values.
+HEM provides significantly more accurate modelling, particularly for heat pumps, solar PV, and battery storage.
 For a detailed comparison of the two compliance routes, see our Compliance Pathways page.

 What Does “Zero Carbon Ready” Mean?